TMet-Aerial-Vehicles/CONTROL_SYS-2024-ROS-PREP/README.md

 If you prefer to run it on a virtual machine (VM), you can use VMware.
 Download VMware Player from the following link: [VMware Player 17.6.1](https://softwareupdate.vmware.com/cds/vmw-desktop/player/17.6.1/24319023/windows/core/VMware-player-17.6.1-24319023.exe.tar).

-## ROS and PX4 Installation
+## Introduction to PX4
 PX4 is an open-source flight control software for drones and other unmanned vehicles.
-It is widely used for UAV development and simulation.
+It is widely used for UAV development and simulation.<br><br>
+If you want to learn more, you can visit the official [PX4 website](https://docs.px4.io/main/en/getting_started/px4_basic_concepts.html).

 ### Installation Commands
 To install ROS Noetic and PX4, you will need to run two commands.
 They will both reboot your machine.
 After running the first script, you will need to run the second installation command. <br>